Student Bursary Fund

 • Satisfy residency criteria

-• The student must have their own current bank account (not savings) to receive any eligible bursary payments.
+• Have your own current bank account (not savings) to receive any eligible bursary payments.

 Submitting your application